Zephilinox/Raytracer/README.md

 # Raytracer
-A raytracer in Rust following Pete Sirleys ebooks, with a BVH.
+A raytracer in Rust following Pete Shirleys ebooks, with a BVH.
 Made in 5 weeks for a university module.

 ## 30-second Trailer
 https://www.youtube.com/watch?v=MS9azYZO7zQ